Diocese of Ahmedabad

-The Roman Catholic Diocese of Ahmedabad (Ahmedabaden(sis)) is a Latin rite suffragan diocese in the Gujarati Ecclesiastical province of the Metropolitan of Gandhinagar, yet depends on the Roman Congregation for the Evangelization of Peoples.
+The Diocese of Ahmedabad (Ahmedabaden(sis)) is a Latin Church ecclesiastical territory or diocese of the Catholic Church in Indian.
+It is a suffragan in the ecclesiastical province of the metropolitan Archdiocese of Gandhinagar, yet depends on the Congregation for the Evangelization of Peoples.

-Its (Marian) cathedral episcopal see is (Our Lady of) Mount Carmel Cathedral, in the city of Ahmedabad in Gujarat state, western India.
+Its cathedral is (Our Lady of) Mount Carmel Cathedral, in the city of Ahmedabad in Gujarat state, western India.